MooersLab/export-select-bibtex-entries-el/README.md

 The functions will always be available.

-## Install of manually downloaded package
+## Installation of manually downloaded package

 Edit the paths of this function to suit.
 Add to your `init.el` file or evaluate the function in your scratch buffer for a quick start.